sdthomas91/brain-trainer/README.md

 3. Additional Levels - For this stage of the project I included just 1 level to showcase the functionality of the game, including sound effetcs, animations and javascript elements such as the timer and onclick functions.
 In future developments the game will allow players to progress onto the next level, once they have completed the level(s) prior.
 They will also be able to revisit levels to work on their best times.
 4. Added achievements - ideally, in a later version of the game, there will be 3 stored tiers of completion times for each level.
 For each tier the player reaches, a star will be achieved.
 This will encourage players to practice and improve.
 5. Attempts counter - I wanted to use the attempts counter functionality, however the original intent was for it to count the card flip attempts.
 With the game board being as small as it is I decided to use it upon game completion for now.
 Future developments will see a "card flips" counter instead as well as a "failed" counter for whenever the user resets the game with the reset button.
+6. Confetti on completion - I saw a confetti framework I liked for when the level is completed but I didn't have time to fine tune it so will leave for future developments

 ## Known Bugs

 1. Music Toggle - The function itself works fine, however it causes issues in the console when added to the script.js file.
 I had assumed that the issue lay with the fact that the script was running before DOM had loaded.
 I tried using the DOMContentLoaded eventListener but this did not help.
 For now, the script runs fine as long as it is inserted straight into the html files.
 Not ideal, and a fix will be included in future developments. ----- UPDATE ----- decided to include music on all pages so as to avoid script loading issues and also to keep a consistent feel throughout the site.
 Music toggle funcion now flawless across pages and devices.
 2. Music Playing - there is a slight issue with the autoplay function in that it doesn't always play on page refresh.
 Fresh page load, or page load from clicking the link is usually successful.
 Look over a number of articles and tutorials but it would seem the setup is correct.
 Will need to be rectified in a later version.
 For now the toggle works and the music plays more often than it does not.
 Does not interfere with gameplay so not a major bug.
+3. Card flips - on some page loads the reset button is required to ensure the card flip function works correctly.
+Instances have dropped substantially since changing audio setup and also since removing confetti plugin.

 ## User Experience (UX)